 Within each of these areas, multicultural considerations regarding interpretation, conceptualization, and diagnosis are a primary focus.
 Additionally, interns will continue developing competencies in working with diverse populations, particularly with respect to economic status and racial, ethnic, and cultural identity.
 Seminars are made up of lectures, active group discussion, and some hands on review of testing materials.

-The seminar meets every month for 90 minutes per session.
-It is co-lead by a forensic psychologist (Dr. Brown) and a forensic psychiatrist (Dr. Clark).
-The seminar is designed to help students increase their familiarity with a wide range of forensically related issues from a multi-cultural perspective.
-Topics include the role of the mental health clinician in the criminal justice system, the distinctive aspects of forensic evaluations, the strengths and inadequacies of the court system, and report writing and testifying.
-Sessions will include selected readings and case discussions, and will be augmented by guest speakers and local field trips.
+The seminar meets every month for 75 minutes per session.
+The seminar is designed to help students increase their familiarity with a wide range of forensically related issues from a clinical, policy, and public health perspective.
+Topics include the role of the mental health clinician in the criminal justice system, the distinctive aspects of forensic evaluations, the strengths and challenges within mental health services in Court and legal settings, report writing, and testifying.
+Sessions will include selected readings, case discussions, lectures, and may be augmented by guest speakers and local field trips.

 This seminar will meet on an ongoing basis throughout the year.
 The purpose of this seminar will be to develop the ability of multicultural Psychologists to assume leadership positions in the field.
 This course will focus on current issues, ethics, supervision, historical trends, administrative/managerial challenges and strategies, budgeting, program evaluation, conflict resolution, life-balance and networking aimed at the advancement of junior colleagues as leaders in the field of multicultural Psychology.
 This seminar will be led by Psychologists and other mental health professionals outside an including CMTP faculty who present on various relevant topical issues in Psychology.